ModDota/moddota.github.io/contribute.md

 ---
 ```

-The category must be one of the following:
+The category must be one of the following (exact capitalization!):

 Category | Description
 --- | ---
-scripting | Related to Lua/KV
+Scripting | Related to Lua/KV
-user_interface | Related to Panorama
+User Interface | Related to Panorama
-assets | Maps / Modelling / Particles
+Assets | Maps / Modelling / Particles
-beginner | Tutorials meant as beginner guides
+Beginner | Tutorials meant as beginner guides
-others | Everything not covered by the above 4 categories
+Others | Everything not covered by the above 4 categories

 The steam ID field is optional.
 If you fill it in we will automatically generate a link to your steam profile at the top of the article.